U.S. House Jan. 6 panel refers Trump for criminal charges, including inciting insurrection - NewsBreak

 U.S. House Jan.
 6 panel refers Trump for criminal charges, including inciting insurrection

-WASHINGTON, DC - DECEMBER 19: Members of the House Select Committee to Investigate the January 6 Attack on the U.S. Capitol hold its last public meeting in the Canon House Office Building on Capitol Hill on December 19, 2022 in Washington, DC.
-The committee is expected to approve its final report and vote on referring charges to the Justice Department.
+Members of the House Select Committee to Investigate the January 6 Attack on the U.S. Capitol hold its last public meeting in the Canon House Office Building on Capitol Hill on Dec.
+19, 2022 in Washington, D.C.
 (Photo by Chip Somodevilla/Getty Images)

 The U.S. House committee investigating the Jan.
 6 attack on the U.S. Capitol in a historic vote agreed unanimously Monday to refer former President Donald Trump and others to the Justice Department for potential criminal charges, including inciting or aiding an insurrection.